Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-1/readme.md

 ### Code Correctness ###

-Your code is as correct as what your tests show.
-Your code will be assumed to be not correct unless proven otherwise by your tests.
-No tests, no point.
+Your code is as correct as what the Github PR tests prove.

 ### Code ###